NEXTVIRGINMARY/Luxathor-Archive/src/site/notes/FMC Operatives/Bor, Hand of the FMC.md

 Come 843 PM, Bor would encounter someone who truly understood him. [[Tytheradt\|Tytheradt]] would land in Reese, and their paths would cross.
 Tytheradt would explain his plan and his need for a physical enforcement proxy, and would gift Bor advanced weaponry.
 In this man, Bor saw the rest of his life.

-In 846, Bor would go to Herria with Tytheradt and [[Atilus/The Retainer\|The Retainer]].
+In 846, Bor would go to Herria with Tytheradt and [[Atilus/Cicero\|Cicero]].
 At [[The Thon'sahd Ball\|The Thon'sahd Ball]], Bor would meet many elites and through his polite persona, would assist in securing the FMC's future.

 Over the next decades, Bor would be involved in the FMC-sponsored conquest over Reese.
 Within the Offensives, he would wear a heavy steel mask on his face, leather armor adorned with the bones of natives on his horse side, and plate armor with a painted red hand sigil on his chest.
 His weapon during this time was a semi-automatic rifle with a shotgun under-barrel component named Brenhilder, something as close to his mother's name that he could find.
 After the completion of the Second Offensive, Bor would transition to securing the land gained in the FMC's offensive.